 - It’s easiest to locate your recent drafts by clicking on the Drafts folder in the sidebar:

 - From within the conversation, you’ll see your draft in progress.
-Click the Pencil icon to continue editing it:
+Click the Pencil icon to continue editing your draft:

 - Make your changes, and then click Send: